 This is significant because if you file for modification now, you are keeping the previous date for the modification to take effect once the case has been listed and changed by the court.
 Hence, once your order is modified, the total amount of support can be lowered if you file now rather than later.

 If you are uncertain about what to do after you have lost your job or your income because of this global crisis, a competent family lawyer is capable of advising and guiding you during this depressing time.

 Generally, most courts often change their procedures to abide by government policies and orders.
 If you are paying support now, ensure that you talk about your concerns with the lawyer and be informed about the qualifications for decreased support.
 This might provide you with some insight and help you feel relieved for the time being.
-It will also save you money in the long term and consequently put you in a better place when the courts open again and our lives go back to normal, or better yet start adapting to the new normal.
+It will also save you money in the long term and consequently put you in a better place when the courts open again, and our lives go back to normal, or better yet start adapting to the new normal.

 Since the pandemic, which has been three months, family law attorneys have often been inquired about the issue of whether or not a parent should allow the other parent to spend time with their kid if he is not following the social distancing and other health and safety measures instructed by the government.
-As a general rule, parents must constantly abide by the court order given to them.
+As a general rule, parents must continuously abide by the court order given to them.
 Or else, they might be filed for contempt of court.
-On the other hand, exemptions can be done and specific situations are assessed on a case-to-case basis.
+On the other hand, exemptions can be done, and specific situations are assessed on a case-to-case basis.
 For this concern, again, it is advisable to consult a family law attorney.